-Discharge to San Gabriel River of the blended tertiary treated water wastewater from the San Jose Creek WRPs (East and West) and the GRIP-AWTF fully advanced treated water (approximate coordinates; Latitude 33.99417° and Longitude - 118.07333°).
+Discharge to San Gabriel River of the blended treated wastewater from the San Jose Creek WRPs (East and West) and the GRIP-AWTF fully advanced treated water (approximate coordinates; Latitude 33.99417° and Longitude -118.07333°).
 Discharge Point 001A discharges into Reach 2, unlined portion of the San Gabriel River.